Constantinople massacre of 1821: Anti-Greek massacres in other parts of the Ottoman Empire (May–July 1821)

 The same state of affairs also spread to other major cities of the Ottoman Empire with significant Greek populations.
 In Adrianople, on May 3, the former Patriarch, Cyril VI, nine priests and twenty merchants were hanged in front of the local cathedral.
 Other Greeks of lower social status were executed, sent to exile or imprisoned.

 In Smyrna, numerous Ottoman troops were staged, waiting orders to march against the rebels in Greece.
 They entered the city and together with local Turks embarked on a general massacre against the Christian population of the city which amounted to hundreds of deaths.
 During another massacre in the predominantly Greek town of Ayvalik, the town was burned to the ground, for fear that the inhabitants might rebel and join the revolution in Greece.
-As a result of the Ayvalik massacres, hundreds of Greeks were killed and many of the survivors were sold as slaves.
+As a result of the Ayvalik massacres, hundreds of Greeks were killed and many of the survivors were sold for slavery in the Ottoman Empire.

 Similar massacres against the Greek population during these months occurred also in the Aegean islands of Kos and Rhodes.
 Part of the Greek population in Cyprus was also massacred.
 Among the victims was the archbishop Kyprianos, as well as five other local bishops.

 Aftermath

+The American newspaper Niles' Weekly Register reported on 21 July 1821 that "The Greeks murdered in Constantinople appear to have amounted to thousands".
+Historian Spyridon Trikoupis, in 1853, finally arrived at a death toll of 10,000 Greek civilians in the massacre.
+Author Charlotte M. Yonge later wrote in 1876 that "thousands of Christian families" who had never even heard of the revolution "were slain in their houses".

 The British and Russian ambassadors made strong protests to the Ottoman Empire as reaction of the execution of the Patriarch.
 The Russian ambassador in particular, Baron Stroganov protested against this kind of treatment towards the Orthodox Christians, while his protest climaxed after the death of the Patriarch.
 In July 1821, Stroganov proclaimed that if the massacres against the Greeks continued, this would be an act of war by the Porte to all Christian states.
 The public opinion in the European countries was also affected, especially in Russia.

 Legacy

-The events in Constantinople were one of the reasons that triggered massacres against Turkish communities in regions where the uprising was in full swing.
+The massacre in Constantinople was one of the reasons that triggered massacres against Turkish communities in regions where the uprising was in full swing, such as the massacre in Tripolitsa.

 On the other hand, part of the jurisdiction of the Ecumenical Patriarch, secured in 1453, was revoked.
 The Patriarchate had until then been vested by the Ottoman Empire as the sole representative of the Orthodox communities of the Empire.
 Apart from leader of the Greek Orthodox millet, the Orthodox Patriarch was also responsible for legal, administrative, and educational rights of his flock.
 The Patriarchate never recovered from the atrocities that occurred in the city in 1821.